 You Can Fail Quickly … Or You Can Do What I Did

 It’s generally advised if you’re trying to build something do it quickly.
+Put it out in the world ASAP.
 This, with the idea in mind that if you fail, and most things fail, get it over quickly so you can move on and avoid the sunk cost fallacy.

 Wrytr’s approach was different as by failing (in different ways) quite a few times before getting to the point now, where I can see if I’ll succeed or fail completely.
 BTW, Hi I’m Rob, and I run a strategy and creative consultancy).